jbshep/conversational-python-legacy/chapters/ch6_files_excepts.md

 [Unicode](http://unicode.org/standard/WhatIsUnicode.html).
 Unicode even
 includes encodings for emojis!

-If you look at the ASCII codes, you can translate your name into the bytes that would represent it in computer memory.
+If you look at the ASCII codes (use the link above), you can translate your name into the bytes that would represent it in computer memory.
 For example, your author's first name would reside in computer memory as:

 \begin{table}
 \caption{Counting in decimal versus binary\label{tbl:dec_bin}}